Leaving Australia -- Traditional. (Track Listing)

 (Track Listing)

-of Robert Burns.
+This lovely song was written by Robert Tannahill, a contemporary of Robert Burns.
 It has the most extraordinary juxtaposition of mournful tune and uplifting lyrics, and is much a love song to

 the land as it is to the beloved.
 I learned it from Sally Ashcraft while on tour in Alaska with Alasdair Fraser and the San Francisco Scottish Fiddlers in the late 1990s, as winter was beginning to break towards spring across the magnificent Alaskan landscape.